-As I mentioned before we just can't handle the cold in California and the seats showed that.
+We just can’t handle the cold in California and the seats showed that.
 To compound the problem for the home team, more than half of those in attendance were supporters from the visiting team Cal Poly, from San Luis Obispo, 200 miles south.

-I could be wrong but it seemed there wasn't much of a connection between the fans and their team.
-The fans there were certainly engaged with the game and paying attention, I just didn't sense much passion.
-Much like the basketball game experience, many of the lively fans were in the luxury suite near the pressbox.
+I could be wrong but it seemed there wasn’t much of a connection between the fans and their team.
+The fans there were certainly engaged with the game and paying attention, I just didn’t sense much passion.
+Much like the basketball game experience, many of the lively fans were in the luxury suite near the press box.

 The campus is located between three major freeways: 101, 880 and 280.
 All of these allow easy access to surface roads leading to campus.
 These surface roads are well maintained and easy to navigate, even if it’s your first time in the area.
 The major parking lot for Schott Stadium is located right off the El Camino Real and are easy to get in and out of.
 Trying to avoid paying for parking?
 Street parking is just as easy, just watch for signs.

 Getting around the stadium is easy because of the wide walkways and I don’t think it would change much when the game is sold to capacity.
 There is one set of bathrooms behind the press box near the equally accessible snack bar.